apollographql/apollo-server/docs/source/api/apollo-server.md

 </td>
 <td>

-This deprecated option is how you configured connecting Apollo Server to [Apollo Studio](https://www.apollographql.com/docs/studio/) before Apollo Server FIXME(no-engine-version).
+This deprecated option is how you configured connecting Apollo Server to [Apollo Studio](https://www.apollographql.com/docs/studio/) before Apollo Server 2.18.
 New code should configure the Studio connection plugins directly instead.
 See [the migration docs](../migration-engine-plugins/) for details.

 </td>
 </tr>